 The only sign of other people was a couple of men working on wooden boats on the riverbank and a single man swimming 1/3 of the way out into the river.
 He seemed to be carrying a net, likely fishing in the Mekong.

-Off to the right, about 200 meters down from the boats, was a small herd of water buffalos wading in the river.
+Off to the right, about 200 meters down from the boats, was a small herd of water buffaloes wading in the river.
 They seemed completely oblivious to us as we walked closer for some photographs.

 How to Get to Sida Mekong River Beach